Company Logo - Home Link

 On a huge stage erected near Nelson’s Column stood Daniel Radcliffe, Rupert Grint, Emma Watson, J. K. Rowling, and dozens of others who spoke to the crowd of thousands.

-A huge screen was erected where clips and trailers could be shown to members of the public.
+I could hear the cast and just about see the edge of a huge screen that had been erected where clips and trailers could be shown to members of the public.

 From the Square, the cast and Rowling herself then walked the world’s longest red carpet to Leicester Square where the film debuted simultaneously at three different cinemas!